kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 }
 ```

-If there is no `id` JSON property the request payload than server will process the request but will not publish the status response back to client.
+If there is no `id` JSON property in the request payload then server MUST process the request but MUST not publish the status response back to client.
 The server MUST publish the [status response](#full-metadata-update-response) with the `id` property in the payload and processing status fields.

 Examples: